-But what is an Artificial Neural Network?
+But what is an Artificial Neural Network in soft computing?

 Artificial Neural Network is a Deep Learning model that draws inspiration from the neural structure of the human brain.
 ANNs have been designed to mimic the functions of the human brain that learn from experiences and adapt accordingly to the situation.
 Like the human brain has a multi-tiered structure containing billions of neurons arranged in a hierarchy, ANN also has a network of neurons that are interconnected to each other via axons.